 • Plover’s Eggs (Evelyn Waugh’s Brideshead Revisited)

-• Cocoa-nut Cakes (Elizabeth Gaskell’s North a
+• Cocoa-nut Cakes (Elizabeth Gaskell’s North and South)

 • Robert and Elizabeth Barrett Brownies